adamsilver/fdpb/02-Checkout.md

 ## Check and confirm

-You may be wondering why we even have this page.
-It's an extra page, an extra click and after all we're trying to get users to purchase.
-We've discussed several times already about the importance of removing fields to remove friction.

-But we've also seen that adding an extra question can, on occasion, help the user, as was the case with the billing address checkbox.
-The same principles apply for this page.

-...

 What it looks like:

 ![Check details](./images/?.png)

-TODO: BUTTON TEXT Don't mislead etc.
+Some checkout flows don't have a ‘Check and confirm’ page.
+After all, it's an extra page and slows down time to completion.
+But completion time is a dangerous metric in which to infer a well-designed experience.
+Particularly if it's the *only* metric.

-However, in a checkout flow, there is nothing worse than submitting an order that the user didn't expect.
-Or equally, submitting the *wrong* order.
+There is little worse than submitting an order when the user didn't expect it.
+The text in the submit button shouldn't be ‘Continue’ as this implies there are further steps when there aren't, leading to this exact problem.

-Even the most sophisticated validation mechanism cannot eradicate the chance of human error.
+Similarly submitting an order with an honest mistake in it is frustrating.
+Even the most sophisticated validation mechanism cannot eradicate human error.
 Even if everything *looks* right and is formatted correctly, it doesn't mean mistakes aren't present.

 For example, take Mary (I made her up), a mother of two, one of which is a baby.
 It's late at night and shes tired and stressed.
 To make it worse she's ran out of nappies.